GE Aerospace (GE)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

-GE Aerospace’s five-year average ROIC was 13.5%, higher than most industrials businesses.
-This illustrates its management team’s ability to invest in profitable growth opportunities and generate value for shareholders.
+GE Aerospace’s five-year average ROIC was 25%, placing it among the best industrials companies.
+This illustrates its management team’s ability to invest in highly profitable ventures and produce tangible results for shareholders.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, GE Aerospace’s ROIC has increased significantly over the last few years.
+Fortunately, GE Aerospace’s ROIC averaged 4.8 percentage point increases over the last few years.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

-12. Key Takeaways from GE Aerospace’s Q3 Results
+11. Key Takeaways from GE Aerospace’s Q4 Results

 We were impressed by how significantly GE Aerospace blew past analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 1.7% to $307.97 immediately following the results.
+We were also glad its full-year EPS guidance exceeded Wall Street’s estimates.
+Zooming out, we think this was a good print with some key areas of upside.
+The market seemed to be hoping for more, and the stock traded down 1.8% to $312.67 immediately after reporting.

-There is a lot to like about GE Aerospace.
-To begin with, its revenue growth was solid over the last five years, and its growth over the next 12 months is expected to accelerate.
-And while its diminishing returns show management's recent bets still have yet to bear fruit, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
-On top of that, GE Aerospace’s impressive operating margins show it has a highly efficient business model.
+There are numerous reasons why we think GE Aerospace is one of the best industrials companies out there.
+For starters, its revenue growth was exceptional over the last five years.
+And while its low gross margins indicate some combination of competitive pressures and high production costs, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+Additionally, GE Aerospace’s impressive operating margins show it has a highly efficient business model.

-GE Aerospace’s P/E ratio based on the next 12 months is 42.8x.
-There’s no doubt it’s a bit of a market darling given the lofty multiple, but we don’t mind owning a high-quality business, even if it’s expensive.
-We’re in the camp that investments like this should be held for at least three to five years to negate the short-term price volatility that can come with high valuations.
+GE Aerospace’s P/E ratio based on the next 12 months is 45.2x.
+There’s no doubt it’s a bit of a market darling given the lofty multiple, but we don’t mind owning an elite business, even if it’s expensive.
+Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with high valuations.